SFU-HiAccel/AutoNTT/README.md

 Optional Inputs:

-- `--latency_target`: Specifies a latency target (in milliseconds) for the design space exploration (DSE).
+- `--latency_target`: Specifies a latency target (in milliseconds) for the DSE.
-- `--throughput_target`: Specifies a throughput target (in NTTs per second) for the design space exploration (DSE).
+- `--throughput_target`: Specifies a throughput target (in NTTs per second) for the DSE.
-- `--arch_type`: Restricts the design space exploration to specific architecture(s).
+- `--arch_type`: Restricts the DSE to specific architecture(s).
 Supported architectures:
   - `I` = Iterative
   - `D` = Dataflow
   - `H` = Hybrid